 Visiting the Office

-The office is open from 9:00 a.m. – 5:00 p.m.
+The office is open from 9:00 a.m. – 4:30 p.m.
 Monday to Friday for staff, clients, and volunteers.
-It is recommended that you book an appointment with staff should you wish to meet in person as drop-in services are not currently available.
-There will be an active screening for all individuals entering the building – you will be required to answer questions regarding COVID-19 transmission, wash and/or sanitize your hands, have your temperature taken, and be required to wear a mask if physical distance measures cannot be maintained.
+Please book an appointment with staff should you wish to meet in person as drop-in services are not currently available.
+There will be an active screening for all individuals entering the building – you will be required to answer questions regarding COVID-19 transmission, wash and/or sanitize your hands.
+The use of facemasks are not mandatory in the office, however encouraged.